arungudelli/angularjswiki/content/en/fontawesome/fa-tencent-weibo.md

-## Rotate Tencent Weibo Icon using fa-rotate-x
+## Rotate fa-tencent-weibo Icon using fa-rotate-x
 To rotate the font awesome icon fa-tencent-weibo, Use fa-rotate-x class

 Where 'x' represents degree of rotation.